DamianBudelewski/packet-sender/README.md

 Type "./sendFrames -h" for possible parameters.

-If you don't provide any parametrs then program will send raw TCP packet from lo interface to lo address.
+If you don't provide any parameters then program will send raw TCP packet from lo interface to lo address.

 ### Parametrs:
 *	a - acknowledgment number